ppy/osu-wiki/news/2024/2024-12-05-osu-world-cup-2024-finals-recap.md

 ![](/wiki/Tournaments/OWC/2024/img/owc2024-banner.jpg)

 Finals week.
 The elite of the elite.
 Titans of tapping.
 Admirals of aim.
-Oligarchs of osu.
-Six teams entered, all with battles won in the rearview but with their sternest tests yet to come — three would come out the other side, heading for the grand finals, while three would taste bitter disappointment, eliminated so close to the finish line.
+Oligarchs of osu!.
+Six teams entered, all with battles won in the rearview and their sternest tests yet to come — three would come out the other side, heading for the Grand Finals, while three would taste bitter disappointment, eliminated so close to the finish line.

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/-H-rOKG-2C4" frameborder="0" allowfullscreen></iframe>